Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 Alpha investors will generally be unsatisfied by the simplicity of noun like products; they hunt volitility in order to realise potential into profit.
 This trait of potential actualisation is desirable for regen markets as it's a mechanism that can be harnessed.
 From an economic perspective lets simply ask ourselves; where is the most unrealised potential?
 The long tail of environmental, social and governance causes.

+Improving our ESG heuristic to a finer degree of resolution we can infer the values of Justice, Equity, Diversity and Inclusion.
+Here we have

 To regenerate these spaces market activity will need to mitigate costs.

 This fact is not out of congruence with regeneration